 Successful weight loss comes from watching your diet like a hawk.

-You’d see much faster results by following a sensible diet plan and having three 30-minute cardio sessions a week — instead of having 7 cardio sessions and neglecting your diet.
+You will see much faster results by following a sinsible diet plan with a few cardio sessions at home each week than 7 HIIT sessions and neglecting your diet.

 You cannot out-exercise a bad eating habit.